Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Appendix

 For example, in Sample~1, the small inserted pattern (Step 0) is correctly identified, followed by precise delineation of the lemon slice (Step 1) and cup boundary (Step 2).
 In Sample~2, where both object-level (ball) and small patch manipulations are present, our model captures the structural evolution while avoiding confusion between new and old tampering.
 Finally, in Sample~3, the method robustly localizes subtle manipulations across different semantic categories (e.g., structural edits on poles and bicycles), demonstrating generalization across diverse manipulation styles.

-These results suggest that our framework is inherently well-suited for multi-step tampering detection, offering interpretability by revealing \textit{how} manipulations accumulate and evolve, which is not possible with conventional one-shot segmentation baselines.
+These results suggest that our framework is inherently well-suited for multi-step tampering detection, offering interpretability by revealing \textit{how} manipulations accumulate and evolve, which is not possible with Traditional one-shot segmentation baselines.